This post defines the meaning of the termHVAC” which stands for: Heating, Ventilating, Air Conditioning, and is pronounced: “H” “VAC.”

 Air Conditioning Systems Types Include:

-Indoor Climate Control (ICC) includes all equipment and systems that affect the Temperature; Air Quality; and Humidity of a space, and includes “HVAC” systems, as previously described.
+Indoor Climate Control (ICC) refers to all equipment and systems that affect the Temperature; Air Quality; and Humidity of a space, and includes “HVAC” systems, as previously described.
 HVAC and ICC are often grouped together under the heading, “Mechanical Contracting.”
-Mechanical Systems also include Fuel Tanks & Piping; Ducting; Fossil Fuel Venting; Kitchen Exhaust & Make-up Air (MUA); Combustion Air Supply (CAS); Snow- & Ice-Melting Systems; Pool Heating and Potable Water Heating; Fire Sprinkler/Suppression Systems… and this list is not even complete!
+Mechanical Systems also include Fuel Tanks & Piping; Ducting; Fuel Venting; Kitchen Exhaust & Make-up Air (MUA); Combustion Air Supply (CAS); Snow- & Ice-Melting Systems; Pool Heating and Potable Water Heating… and this list is very abbreviated!

-No wonder building owners are generally ill-informed about the meaning of HVAC; I can’t even recite it completely, and I have 37 years in the trade!
+No wonder building owners are generally ill-informed about the meaning of HVAC; I can’t even list everything here, and I have 45 years in the trade!
+But that should give you a basic understanding of the acronym: HVAC.